Maryann McConnell

 Maryann McConnell is a Canadian snooker and pool player.
-She was runner-up in the 1984 Professional World Women's Snooker Championship, and has won numerous pool tournaments in Canada.
+She was runner-up in the 1984 Professional World Women's Snooker Championship and has won numerous pool tournaments in Canada.

 Biography

 McConnell started playing at the age of 24, at the University of Guelph in Ontario where she studied from 1974 to 1980.
 She later drove daily to a pool hall in nearby Kitchener, where she played snooker, practicing for as much as eight hours a day.

-In 1980, 1981 and 1983, she was a quarter-finalist in the World Women's Snooker Championship.
-For 1984, separate amateur and professional events were staged.
+In 1980, 1981, and 1983, she was a quarter-finalist in the World Women's Snooker Championship.
+In 1984, separate amateur and professional events were staged.
 McConnell entered the professional event, and reached the final, losing 2–4 to Mandy Fisher.
 At one time, McConnell was the second-ranked woman player.

 She was the runner-up in the 1984 National Express Grand Prix ladies snooker series, and spent the summer of 1985 living in Saudi Arabia.

-In 1991 she took part in the 1991 World Masters, losing in her first matches in both the women's singles, and the women's doubles (with J. Page).
+In 1991, she took part in the 1991 World Masters, losing in her first matches in both the women's singles, and the women's doubles (with J. Page).
 In the mixed doubles she fared slightly better, partnering Alain Robidoux to wins over Neal Foulds and J. Page, and over seeded Terry Griffiths and Mandy Fisher, before losing to James Wattana and S. Smith.

-In 1992 she beat Sherri Richardson 4–2 in the semi-final, and Rhondda Jackman in the final to win the Canadian Women's Championship, retaining the title that she had won at the previous staging in 1983.
+In 1992, she beat Sherri Richardson 4–2 in the semi-final, and Rhondda Jackman in the final to win the Canadian Women's Championship, retaining the title that she had won at the previous staging in 1983.

-McConnell has a degree in fine art, and runs a pool hall, Alberni Valley Billiards.
+McConnell has a degree in fine art and used to run a pool hall, Alberni Valley Billiards.
 She has four children.
 Her late husband Robin Woodward died in 2013, and had worked with McConnell managing the business.